-Planting garlic does require soil preparation starting in the spring before the October planting.
-Once you have located the area for your garlic growing future which has good drainage, garlic doe not like being in wet areas.
-Then my recommendation is to have the soil tested.
+Planting garlic does require soil preparation starting in the spring well before October planting.
+Once you have located the area for your future garlic seed bed which has good drainage, garlic does not like being in wet areas.
+I recommend have the soil tested.
 Testing the soil will tell you what the soil is lacking or has too much of something.
-Testing is done by gathering a cup or so of soil from different parts of the future growing area.
-Soil testing facilities are available online within your local area.
+Testing is done by gathering a cup or so of soil from different parts of the future growing area then submit the soil to testing facilities which are available online.

-Keep the plot covered until your ready to plant, I do recommend organic blood meal, this product is high in nitrogen, which garlic loves.
+Keep the plot covered until your ready to plant, I do recommend organic blood meal, bone meal fish emulsion.

 You need to be planting within the first few weeks of October, this will allow Plant the largest cloves root stub end down about 3 to 4 inches below the surface, spacing about 8 to 10 inches apart.
 Again I recommend shredded barley straw as a ground cover, but that is your choice as long as you remove weeds from your plot area(GARLIC DOES NOT DO WELL WITH WEEDS)

-Once in April and once in May of the following fall planting, fertilize with organic products like fish emulsion and a little blood meal.
+Once the snow is gone around March, start fertilizing until May, using potassium, fish emulsion, pelletized chicken manure.
 In June the scapes should be appearing, remove them once they start to curl.
 Don’t fertilize in June because it’s the bulb development period.
 Look for the leaves to start turning brown and when you see three leaves changing to brown it’s picking time.
 Try to pick in the early morning to keep the bulbs out of direct sunlight.

 Use a shovel by lifting the soil from the bottom of the garlic bulb and the plant should lift out without any resistance.
 DO NOT pull the garlic plant by using any force.
 This harms the outer layers, so be gentle.